tensorflow/tensorflow/tensorflow/lite/experimental/micro/README.md

 2. Download the Eta Compute SDK, version 0.0.17 (contact info@etacompute.com).

-3. Edit the file tensorflow/lite/experimental/micro/tools/make/targets/ecm3531_makefile.inc  so that the variable ETA_SDK points to the location where the Eta Compute SDK is installed, and the variable GCC_ARM points to the Arm compiler (arm-none-eabi-gcc, version = arm-none-eabi-gcc (gcc version 7.3.1 20180622, ARM/embedded-7-branch revision 261907, 7-2018-q2-update).
+3. Edit the file tensorflow/lite/experimental/micro/tools/make/targets/ecm3531_makefile.inc  so that the variable ETA_SDK points to the location where the Eta Compute SDK is installed, and the variable GCC_ARM points to the Arm compiler arm-none-eabi-gcc, \(version = arm-none-eabi-gcc, gcc version 7.3.1 20180622, ARM/embedded-7-branch revision 261907, 7-2018-q2-update\).
 The compiler is also downloaded when you run the tensorflow/lite/experimental/micro/tools/make/download_dependencies.sh script.

 4. Compile the code with the command  make -f tensorflow/lite/experimental/micro/tools/make/Makefile TARGET=ecm3531 TAGS="CMSIS" test .
 This will create a set of executables in tensorflow/lite/experimental/micro/tools/make/gen/ecm3531_cortex-m3/bin/